-In 2009, Cedar Rydal purchased a plot with a single dilapidated bungalow and applied for planning permission for three, four bed terraced houses of approximately 1,500 sq ft each.
+In 2009, Cedar Rydal purchased a plot with a single dilapidated bungalow and applied for planning permission for three, four-bed terraced houses of approximately 1,500 sq ft each.
+Planning permission was granted in July 2009 and construction began in September.
+Because the houses are built into the side of the hill to reduce their bulk and massing, the foundations were piled, and the basement constructed with tanked masonry built off a ‘house-deck’ insulated ground floor slab.

 Planning permission was granted in July 2009 and construction began in September.
 Because the houses are built into the side of the hill to reduce their bulk and massing, we piled the foundations and constructed the tanked masonry basement off a ‘house-deck’ insulated ground floor slab.